titech-caras/teapot/README.md

 This repository contains the Teapot binary rewriter.
 The submodule `libcheckpoint_x64` contains the runtime library.

-## Notes on Anonymous Repository

-As this repository was anonymized, the `libcheckpoint_x64` submodule can be accessed [here](https://anonymous.4open.science/r/libcheckpoint_x64-C810).

 ## Requirements

 Teapot static rewriter requires a Python version between 3.8 and 3.10.